Kelsey Calvert: Alberta (2015–2023)

 Team Rocque began the 2022–23 season at the 2022 Saville Shoot-Out where they missed the playoffs with a 3–2 record.
 The team next played in the 2022 PointsBet Invitational.
 They defeated Christina Black in the first round before losing to Kerri Einarson in the quarterfinals.
 Team Rocque were invited to compete in the 2022 Tour Challenge Tier 2 event where they qualified for the playoffs with a 3–1 record.
 They then lost to Clancy Grandy 7–4 in the quarterfinals.
 After winning the last chance qualifier in Rimbey, the team qualified for the 2023 Alberta Scotties Tournament of Hearts.
 There, Team Rocque had mixed results, ultimately missing the playoffs with a 4–3 record.
 The team announced on February 6, 2023, that they would be parting ways.
-At the end of the season, Rocque spared for Beth Peterson at the Best of the West U30 event.
+At the end of the season, Calvert spared for Beth Peterson at the Best of the West U30 event.
 The team made it to the final where they were defeated by Corryn Brown.

+Manitoba (2023–present)

+Calvert would join the Beth Peterson team out of Manitoba as their new third, alongside Katherine Doerksen and Melissa Gordon-Kurz.
+The 2023–24 season was moderately successful for the team, as they won the MCT Shootout in September and the MCT Championships in January.
+They also reached a pair of semifinals and made it to the quarterfinals of the Red Deer Curling Classic, before losing to the country's number one ranked team, Rachel Homan, who ultimately won the event.
+At the 2024 Manitoba Scotties Tournament of Hearts, Team Peterson made it to the championship round with a 3–2 record, and then won four straight to earn a spot in the semifinal, where they defeated Kate Cameron 8–4.
+That put them up into the final against Kaitlyn Lawes and in a very tight game, they lost 9–8.
+Calvert however, joined the Cameron rink, who qualified due to their CTRS standings, as their second at the 2024 Scotties Tournament of Hearts, replacing Taylor McDonald who was on maternity leave.
+Throughout the preliminary round, Team Cameron had mixed results but managed to win both their games on the final day of round robin to earn a championship round berth.
+There, they knocked off the four-time defending champions Team Kerri Einarson to earn a spot in the final four.
+After defeating Alberta's Selena Sturmay in the 3 vs. 4 game, they came up short against Jennifer Jones in the semifinal, earning the bronze medal.